-The Regular Meeting of the Board of Trustees was held on the above date in Village Hall.
-Mayor Francis X. Murray opened the meeting at 7:00 p.m.
+The Organizational Meeting of the Board of Trustees was held on the evening of the above date in the Village Hall.
+Mayor Murray opened the session at 7:20 p.m.

-PRESENT: Mayor Francis X. Murray, Deputy Mayor Kathy Baxley, Trustees, Michael Sepe and Emilio F. Grillo
+PRESENT: Mayor Francis X. Murray, Trustees Nancy Howard, Edward J. Oppenheimer, Michael Sepe and Emilio F. Grillo